bxparks/AUniter/jenkins/README.md

 The `$BOARDS` variable was defined in the Pipeline configuration above with the "This project is parameterized" checkbox option.

+Sometimes you may want to verify compiliation against multiple boards but you don't have all of them connected to your serial ports.
+If you use the `--skip_if_no_port` flag with the `--test` flag, the absence of a port in the `{alias}:{port}` pair of the `$BOARDS` parameter means that the test (hence, the upload) should be skipped for that particular board.
+For example, if `$BOARDS` is set to `nano:/dev/ttyUSB0,leonardo,esp8266,esp32`, that means that only an Arduino Nano board is connected and the upload and test should be run only on that board and skipped for the others.

 ### Stages